Home

 Taking the Field-of-View into Account

-In this chapter, we will assume that the screen is a square and that the distance between the screen and the eye is equal to 1.
-This is only to simplify the demonstration.
-You will provide a more generic solution in the next chapter.
+In this chapter, we assume the screen is square and the distance between the screen and the eye is equal to 1 to simplify the demonstration.
+A more generic solution will be provided in the next chapter.

-All we need to do to get a basic perspective projection matrix working is to account for the angle of view or field-of-view (FOV) of the camera.
-We know that by changing the focal length of a zoom lens on a real camera, we can change how much we see of a scene (the extent of the scene).
-We want our CG camera to work in the same way.
+To get a basic perspective projection matrix working, we need to account for the angle of view or field-of-view (FOV) of the camera.
+Changing the focal length of a zoom lens on a real camera alters the extent of the scene we see.
+We aim for our CG camera to function similarly.

-Figure 2: changing the focal makes it possible to see more or less of the scene we photograph.
-As can be seen in this illustration though, it normally changes the screen window.
+Figure 2: Changing the focal length makes it possible to see more or less of the scene we photograph.
+As shown in this illustration, it normally changes the screen window.

-The size of the projection window is [-1:1] in each dimension.
-In other words, a projected point is visible, if its x- and y-coordinates are within the range [-1:1].
-Points whose projected coordinates are not contained in this range are invisible and are not drawn.
+The projection window size is [-1:1] in each dimension, meaning a projected point is visible if its x- and y-coordinates are within this range.
+Points outside this range are invisible and not drawn.

 Figure 3: The field-of-view or FOV controls how much of the scene is viewed.

-Note that in our system, the screen window maximum and minimum values do not change.
-They are always in the range [-1:1] regardless of the value used for the FOV (we assume that the screen is a square).
-When points coordinates are contained within the range [-1,1] we say that they are defined in NDC space.
+Note that in our system, the screen window's maximum and minimum values remain unchanged, always in the range [-1:1], assuming the screen is square.
+When points' coordinates are within the range [-1,1], we say they are defined in NDC space.

-Remember from chapter 1, that the goal of the perspective projection matrix, is to project a point onto the screen and remap their coordinates to the range [-1,1] (or to NDC space).
+Remember from chapter 1, the goal of the perspective projection matrix is to project a point onto the screen and remap their coordinates to the range [-1,1] (or to NDC space).

-The distance to the screen window from the eye position does not change either (it is equal to 1).
-When the FOV changes, however, we have just shown that the screen window should accordingly become larger or smaller (see figures 2 and 5).
+The distance to the screen window from the eye position remains the same (equal to 1).
+However, when the FOV changes, the screen window should become larger or smaller accordingly (see figures 2 and 5).
 How do we reconcile this contradiction?
-Since we want the screen window to be fixed, what we will change instead are the projected coordinates.
-We will scale them up or down and test them against the fixed borders of the screen window.
-Let's work through a few examples.
+Since we want the screen window size to remain fixed, we instead adjust the projected coordinates by scaling them up or down, testing them against the fixed borders of the screen window.
+Let's explore a few examples.

 Figure 4: To account for the field-of-view effect while keeping the size of the screen window the same (in the range [-1:1]), we need to scale the points up or down, depending on the FOV value.

 Imagine a point whose projected x-y coordinates are (1.2, 1.3).
-These coordinates are outside the range [-1:1], and the point is therefore not visible.
-If we scale them down by multiplying them by 0.7, the new, scaled coordinates of the point become (0.84, 0.91).
-This point is now visible since both coordinates are in the range [-1:1].
-This action would correspond to the physical action of zooming out.
-Zooming out means decreasing the focal length on a zoom lens or increasing the FOV.
-For the opposite effect, multiply by a value greater than 1.
-For example, imagine a point whose projected coordinates are (-0.5, 0.3).
-If you multiply these numbers by 2.1, the new, scaled coordinates are (-1.05, 0.63).
-The y-coordinate is still contained within the range [-1:1], but now the x-coordinate is lower than -1 and thus too far to the left.
-The point which was originally visible becomes invisible after scaling.
-What happened?
-You zoomed in.
+These coordinates are outside the range [-1:1], making the point invisible.
+If we scale them down by multiplying them by 0.7, the new, scaled coordinates become (0.84, 0.91), making the point visible as both coordinates are now within the range [-1:1].
+This action is analogous to zooming out, which means decreasing the focal length on a zoom lens or increasing the FOV.
+Conversely, to achieve the opposite effect, multiply by a value greater than 1.
+For instance, a point with projected coordinates (-0.5, 0.3) scaled by 2.1 results in new coordinates (-1.05, 0.63).
+The y-coordinate remains within the range [-1:1], but the x-coordinate is now lower than -1, rendering the point invisible.
+This effect is akin to zooming in.

-To scale the projected coordinates up or down, we will use the field of view of the camera.
-The field-of-view (or angle-of-view) intuitively controls how much of the scene is visible to the camera.
-See the lesson 3D Viewing: the Pinhole Camera Model for more information.
+To scale the projected coordinates, we use the camera's field of view.
+The FOV intuitively controls how much of the scene is visible.
+For more information, see the lesson 3D Viewing: the Pinhole Camera Model.

 The FOV can be either the horizontal or vertical angle.
-If the screen window is square, the choice of FOV does not matter, as all the angles are the same.
-If the frame aspect ratio is different than 1, however, the choice of FOV (check the lesson on cameras in the basic section).
-In OpenGL (GLUT more precisely), the FOV corresponds to the vertical angle.
-In this lesson, the FOV is considered to be the horizontal angle (which is also the case in Maya).
+If the screen is square, the choice of FOV does not matter, as all angles are the same.
+However, if the frame's aspect ratio differs from 1, the choice of FOV becomes significant (refer to the lesson on cameras in the basic section).
+In OpenGL (GLUT, more precisely), the FOV corresponds to the vertical angle.
+In this lesson, the FOV is considered to be the horizontal angle (as is also the case in Maya).

-Figure 5: Zooming in or out normally changes the size of the screen window.
-See how it becomes bigger or smaller as the field-of-view increases or decreases.
+Figure 5: Zooming in or out typically changes the size of the screen window.
+Notice how it becomes larger or smaller as the field-of-view increases or decreases.

 $$S = \dfrac{1}{\tan(\dfrac{fov}{2}*\dfrac{\pi}{180})}$$

-And thus we have the final version of our basic perspective projection matrix:
+With this scaling factor, the complete version of our basic perspective projection matrix is:

 Are There Different Ways of Building this Matrix?